Leavenworth Detention Center

 The Leavenworth Detention Center was a privately run maximum-security federal prison located in Leavenworth, Kansas.
 The facility is owned and was operated by CoreCivic formerly named Corrections Corporation of America under contract with the United States Marshals Service.

+The detention center reopened in March 2026 under the new name of Midwest Regional Reception Center, still operated by CoreCivic.
+In its reopened incarnation, the facility can hold up to 1,033 detained immigrants, and has a staff of 300.
+On March 19, 2026, the facility was holding 20 detainees; by May, the population rose to 249.

 History

 When originally constructed as a 460-bed private prison, it was the first correctional facility under direct contract with a U.S. federal agency.
 In May 2008 the facility underwent its fourth expansion to increase capacity to 1,126 inmates.
 It held both male and female prisoners.

 A 2017 U.S. Department of Justice (DOJ) Office of the Inspector General's report found understaffing and lack of oversight that lead to “issues affecting the safety and security” of the facility.

 In January 2021, U.S. President Joe Biden issued Executive Order 14006, which prevented federal agencies from renewing contracts with privately run prisons.

 In September 2021, American Civil Liberties Union (ACLU) affiliates and federal public defender offices in Kansas, Missouri, Iowa, and Nebraska sent a joint letter to the White House Domestic Policy Counsel to immediately close the Core Civic Detention Facility in Leavenworth, detailing the numerous reports each office had received about the Leavenworth facility from current and former staff and from residents and their families.
 CoreCivic's severe understaffing and profit-driven shortcuts ensured that stabbings, suicides, and homicides occurred with alarming frequency.
 Weapons, drugs, and other contraband were a common occurrence.
 In addition to all of the violence, CoreCivic neglected basic human needs in its Leavenworth Facility, restricting food, curtailing or cutting off contact with legal counsel and family, limiting medical care and even basic necessities like showers.

 The facility's contract was allowed to expire on schedule in December 2021 without renewal.
 The facility has remained inactive.